ResFactory/r2/lib/sql/render/README.md

 ## TODO

+- Create CALL SqlTextSupplier as a new stored routine object property similar to how a InsertStatementPreparer works.
+Just like DML is tied to a table, CALL should be tied to stored routine header(s) so that there's full type- safety integrated into the call.
 - In PostgreSQL dialect:
   - array types (e.g. `xyz text[]`) as domains and Axiom(s)
   - in language definition add STABLE and other type-safe modifiers